tegola/raycast-remove-paywall/README.md

 ## List of commands

 - `Remove Paywall` - Remove the paywall from the specified URL.
-- `Remove Paywall Using...` - Remove the paywall from the the URL using a specific service; useful if you want to use a service that is not the default one.
+- `Remove Paywall Using` - Remove the paywall from the the URL using a specific service; useful if you want to use a service that is not the default one.

 ## Available services